JannikaHollmann/Create_Content/tutorialcontent/structure.md

 * **In what form should the content be displayed?**

 The answer to these questions are written in a `YAML` file called `_toc.yml`, which defines the `Table of Contents`, as well as the formatting of your book.
+It can be found in e.g. the lecture folder of the [template](https://github.com/M-earnest/course_template_diler).
+The `_toc.yml` therefore defines the structure of your course website.

 In the simplest form, the `_toc.yml` looks like this:

 ```format: jb-book